Filtering on Item Property

 • value.type = "user_property" is used in user-to-* recommendations, to reference the properties of the source user.
 The inner field value.value must be set to the name of the user property of the source user.
 This doesn’t support any value.options at the moment.

 • value.type = "item_property" is used in item-to-* recommendations, to reference the properties of the source item.
 The inner field value.value must be set to the name of the item property of the source item.
+If the property of the source item cannot be found, it is replaced by the default of the property.
 This doesn’t support any value.options at the moment.

 • value.type = "timestamp_now" is used to test against the unix timestamp at runtime.
 The inner field value.value is not used.
 This field supports the following options: